AnDarnell/BG_Opponent_Tracker/README.md

 Known limitations

-- Not perfect — the plugin can sometimes struggle to tell players apart when they have the same health + armor
+- The plugin can sometimes struggle to tell players apart when they have the same health + armor
 - Currently only works correctly at 1920x1080 resolution (other resolutions may be supported in a future update)
-- Ghost-assignment logic is still being validated against local match data — accuracy may improve in future versions
+- Ghost-assignment logic is still being validated against local match data

 Installation